 The Cornell Formula Fungicide: An Example of Why You Need to Check Out Your Internet Information Sources

-By the way, Dr. Ken Horst did go on to get a number of patents for fungicides that are available for home gardeners and commercial growers.
+By the way, Dr. Ken Horst did go on to get a number of patents for fungicides that were available for home gardeners and commercial growers.

 And here is that press release I told you about (as provided on Dr. Horst’s H & I Agritech website).
-The last few paragraphs are a “sales pitch” for the products sold by the company, but I did not want to edit the press release:
+The last few paragraphs were a “sales pitch” for the products sold by the company and were deleted from the press release: